- Living in the tropics

 - Delay in the maturing of bones (skeletal maturation)

-This disease is caused by inflammation of, and damage to the small intestine.
+This disease is caused by damage to the lining of the small intestine.
 It comes from having too much of certain types of bacteria in the intestines.

 Risk factors are: